WikiLogic/Neo4JProcedures/README.md

  Download binary from https://github.com/WikiLogic/Neo4JProcedures/releases

- Add to ...\Neo4j\default.graphdb\plugins

- Note: Windows has two plugin folders.
+ Add to ...\Neo4j\default.graphdb\plugins  Note: Windows has two plugin folders.
 Do NOT use the plugin folder at the installation   directory.

+ Restart Neo4

  ####Helpful functions for checking it worked: